 Divorce is a battlefield no matter what

 Not necessarily.
-In fact, most divorces are not the full on, drag out mudslinging events that we see in movies and television.
-Those folks want drama, excitement and anything else that captures the imagination and attention of us as the viewing public.
+Most divorces are not full-on, drag-out mudslinging events that we see in movies and television.
+Those folks want drama, excitement, and anything else that captures the imagination and attention of us as the viewing public.
 The reality is that divorces are usually pretty straightforward and rarely see the inside of a courtroom.

 Take mediation, for example.
-Mediation is a process by which you and your spouse mutually agree to a third party attorney who will help you and your spouse settle the outstanding (yet to be settled) issues in your case.
-This process takes a half day in most cases and sees the mediator act like a ping pong ball- bouncing in between you and your spouse (who are in different rooms) in order to reach a settlement.
+Mediation is a process by which you and your spouse mutually agree to a third-party attorney who will help you and your spouse settle the outstanding (yet to be settled) issues in your case.
+This process takes a half-day in most cases and sees the mediator act like a ping pong ball- bouncing in between you and your spouse (who are in different rooms) to settle.
 The judge in your case will likely require that you mediate your case at least twice before coming in to see him or her.
-Your case likely will be less about fighting and more about finding middle ground.
+Your case likely will be less about fighting and more about finding a middle ground.